Search

 Since time is ticking and the Bible is a big book, let’s dig in.

-I can tell you point blank that it is possible to memorize the entire Bible.
+Not only is it possible to memorize the entire Bible.

-In fact, you can even watch people who have done it recite it live.
-Ashley Strand, for example, performs the Book of Mark in front of audiences, and it’s fascinating to watch.
+Ashley Strand, for example, is an actor who performs the Book of Mark in front of audiences.
+His recitation is fascinating to watch.

-Historically, Matteo Ricci is said to have known and been able to recite entire books forward and backwards.
-He traveled from Italy to China with a special kind of Bible that contained the text in multiple languages.
+In fact, he traveled from Italy to China with a special kind of “polyglot” Bible that contained the text in multiple languages.
 But it’s not known if this is one of the books Ricci was able to recite from memory.

 Tom Meyer’s claim to fame is the ability to recite twenty books of the Bible.
 This is an impressive feat.